mahshadmoradi/mahshadmoradi.github.io/_pages/personal.md

 author_profile: true
 ---

-I play the handpan, have a 2nd Dan in Taekwondo, and enjoy painting.
-I also love traveling and exploring new places and cultures.
+Outside of academics, I enjoy exploring creative and physical pursuits.
+Recently, I’ve begun learning **aerial dance** and playing the **handpan**.
+I also hold a **2nd Dan black belt in Taekwondo** and used to spend time painting.
+Beyond that, I love **traveling** and discovering new places, cultures, and perspectives.